-So why the vast differences in price?
+So why the vast price differences in wisdom teeth removal costs?

 The complexity of the case